Mersad-MAZ/excel-data-science-salary-dashboard/README.md

 ## Dataset

-The analysis is based on a data science salary dataset containing information such as:
+The project uses `` as the source dataset.
+The data contains information about data science and analytics-related roles, including:

 * Job Title
-* Salary
+* Salary Information
+* Employee Residence
-* Country
+* Company Location
 * Employment Type
 * Experience Level
-* Work Setting
+* Remote Work Ratio
-* Platform Information
+* Company Size

+The dataset was cleaned, transformed, and analyzed to create the interactive dashboard presented in ``.

 ---